yisun98/PSData/README.md

 ### Make data

 #### Supervised
-We follow the Wald's protocol to downsample the MS and the PAN images (downsamping fator is 4x).
+We follow the Wald's protocol to downsample the MS and the PAN images (downsamping factor is 4x).
 Please set the supervised = True.

 #### Unsupervised
 You can use the data directly.
 Please set the supervised = False.